refreshmunich/refreshmunich.github.io/README.md

 Release: July 2012

 This is the Refreshmunich.com website, powered entirely via APIs.
 No CMS.
 We have open sourced it, so we can all learn and exchange.

-### What was wrong with v1?
+If you find a bug or can improve something, let us know!

+## Conventions

+### LESS/CSS

+* files starting with "_", e.g. "_vars.less" are usu. internal building blocks.
+Stealing underscore naming conventions from other languages/frameworks e.g. Ruby/Rails.
+* CSS class naming conventions generally follow @necolas' practices.
+See ([About HTML semantics and front-end architecture](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)) and ([this gist](https://gist.github.com/1309546))
+* All DOM elements used/referenced to in Javascript use the "js-" prefix, to cleanly separate presentation and functionality.

+### Markup
+* For large blocks of nested code, a comment often indicates a closing tag, e.g. <!--/#about-->
+* Markup is de-coupled from Javascript and can be found in the <script id="js-photos-template" type="js/template"> for easy adjustments/customizations

+## History

+### Changes since v1

 Originally many more worked on the site and in order to launch quickly, we took liberties and ignored some best practices.
 It was time to go back and fix that.

-### Changes
+More specifically:

 * Meetups now more prominently featured.
 No more searching/digging for next date, address, etc.
 * Responsive - for real.
 We now use a purposed and designed responsive layout.